Miꞌkmaq: Hieroglyphic writing

-Christian Kauder was a Luxembourg missionary in Mi'kma'ki from 1856 to 1871.
-He included samples of Mi'kmaq hieroglyphic writing, such as the Holy Mary Rosary prayer and the Lord's Prayer, in his German Christian catechism published in Vienna in 1866.
+Christian Kauder was a Luxembourg missionary in Miꞌkmaꞌki from 1856 to 1871.
+He included samples of Miꞌkmaq hieroglyphic writing, such as the Holy Mary Rosary prayer and the Lord's Prayer, in his German Christian catechism published in Vienna in 1866.

 David L. Schmidt and Murdena Marshall published some of the prayers, narratives, and liturgies represented in hieroglyphs—pictographic symbols in a 1995 book.
-As noted, the pre-contact Mi'kmaq utilized some form of writing, but Le Clerq indicated that the hieroglyphs were "formed" by him.
-French Jesuit missionaries adopted their use to teach Catholic prayers and religion to the Mi'kmaq.
+As noted, the pre-contact Miꞌkmaq utilized some form of writing, but Le Clerq indicated that the hieroglyphs were "formed" by him.
+French Jesuit missionaries adopted their use to teach Catholic prayers and religion to the Miꞌkmaq.
 Schmidt and Marshall showed that these hieroglyphics served as a fully functional writing system.
-They assert it is the oldest writing system for an indigenous language in North America north of Mexico.
+They assert it is the oldest writing system for an Indigenous language in North America north of Mexico.

-Etymology of the word Mi'kmaq
+Etymology of the word Miꞌkmaq

-By the 1980s, the spelling of the ethnonym Mi'kmaq, which is preferred by the Mi'kmaw people, was widely adopted by scholarly publications and the media.
+By the 1980s, the spelling of the ethnonym Miꞌkmaq, which is preferred by the Miꞌkmaw people, was widely adopted by scholarly publications and the media.
 It replaced the previous spelling Micmac.
-Although this older spelling is still in use, the Mi'kmaq consider the spelling "Micmac" to be "tainted" by colonialism.
-The "q" ending is used in the plural form of the noun, and Mi'kmaw is used as singular of Mi'kmaq.
+Although this older spelling is still in use, the Miꞌkmaq consider the spelling "Micmac" to be "tainted" by colonialism.
+The "q" ending is used in the plural form of the noun, and Miꞌkmaw is used as singular of Miꞌkmaq.
 It is also used as an adjective, for example, "the Miꞌkmaw nation".

-The Mi'kmaq prefer to use one of the three current Miꞌkmaq orthographies when writing the language.
-Spellings used by Mi'kmaq people include Mi'kmaq (singular Mi'kmaw) in Prince Edward Island (Epekw'itk), Nova Scotia (Mi'kma'ki-Unama'ki), and Newfoundland (K'taqamkuk); Miigmaq (Miigmao) in New Brunswick (Sipekni'katik); Mi'gmaq by the Listuguj Council in Quebec (Kespek); and Mìgmaq (Mìgmaw) in some native literature.
+The Miꞌkmaq prefer to use one of the three current Miꞌkmaq orthographies when writing the language.
+Spellings used by Miꞌkmaq people include Miꞌkmaq (singular Miꞌkmaw) in Prince Edward Island (Epekw'itk), Nova Scotia (Miꞌkmaꞌki-Unama'ki), and Newfoundland (K'taqamkuk); Miigmaq (Miigmao) in New Brunswick (Sipekni'katik); Mi'gmaq by the Listuguj Council in Quebec (Kespek); and Mìgmaq (Mìgmaw) in some Native literature.

-Lnu (the adjectival and singular noun, previously spelled "L'nu"; the plural is Lnúk, Lnu'k, Lnu'g, or Lnùg) is the term the Mi'kmaq use for themselves, their autonym, meaning "human being" or "the people".
-Members of the Mi'kmaq historically referred to themselves as Lnu, but used the term níkmaq (my kin) as a greeting.
+Lnu (the adjectival and singular noun, previously spelled "Lꞌnu"; the plural is Lnúk, Lnuꞌk, Lnuꞌg, or Lnùg) is the term the Miꞌkmaq use for themselves, their autonym, meaning "human being" or "the people".
+Members of the Miꞌkmaq historically referred to themselves as Lnu, but used the term níkmaq (my kin) as a greeting.

-The French initially referred to the Mi'kmaq as Souriquois and later as Gaspesiens.
+The French initially referred to the Miꞌkmaq as Souriquois and later as Gaspesiens.
 Adopting a term from the English, they referred to them as Mickmakis.
 The British originally referred to the people as Tarrantines, which appears to have a French basis.